 A family vacation, a girl’s night out, or an important ceremony—we want to capture moments like these for posterity.
 We love the idea of looking back at images starring friends and family, remembering special times the joy they brought us.

-Here are tips and tricks to taking the most flattering photos.
+Here are tips and tricks for finding the most flattering photo angles.

 A primer on angles